I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 Don't miss out!
 Click here to grab a FREE copy of my book.

 The downbeat of the first leg kick occurs at the catch and down sweep phase.
 Both arms will have been in the air during recovery, causing the hips to sink.
-The subsequent kick should be strong enough to counter balance this hip movement.
+The subsequent kick should be strong enough to counterbalance this hip movement.

 The second downbeat leg kick occurs during the powerful and accelerating upsweep phase of the arm cycle.
-During this movement, the feet react towards the hands and the strength will contribute towards propulsion.
+During this movement, the feet react towards the hands, and the strength will contribute towards propulsion.

-Breathing can occur every stroke cycle or every other stroke cycle, but should not interrupt the flow of the leg kick and arm pull timing cycles.
+Breathing can occur every stroke cycle or every other stroke cycle but should not interrupt the flow of the leg kick, and arm pull timing cycles.

 A simple breakdown of the arm pull and leg kick coordination for butterfly is: